 While the Chase Sapphire Preferred has a $95 annual fee, it also comes with a nice selection of travel insurance protections, and it doesn’t charge foreign transaction fees.
-You also get a free DashPass membership with $0 delivery fees on orders of $12 or more for one year as long as you enroll by Dec.
-31, 2021, and up to $60 in credits toward Peloton purchases through the end of 2021.
+You also get a free DashPass membership with $0 delivery fees on orders of $12 or more for at least 12 months as long as you enroll by Dec.
+31, 2024.

 Remember that Chase Ultimate Rewards credit cards like the Chase Sapphire Preferred and Chase Sapphire Reserve® aren’t the only ones that let you transfer points to Marriott.
 Customers with cards that earn American Express Membership Rewards points can also transfer points to the Marriott Bonvoy program at a 1-to-1 ratio.

 Learn more and apply now for the Chase Sapphire Preferred.

 Watch out for sign-up restrictions on Marriott credit cards

 While it’d be great if you could sign up for all the Marriott credit cards on our list, Marriott’s rules mean you need to have a strategy in mind.
 That’s because not only will you face approval rules from Chase and American Express — the issuers of these Marriott cards — but there are other bonus rules for Marriott credit cards to be aware of.